guticostanti/Data-Science-Portfolio/README.md

 # Gustavo Costanti Lara
 <sub>*Data Scientist</sub>

-As a experienced Data Scientist and Air Force pilot I combine analytical skills, ability to work in team environments, and attention to details.
-Having spend the last years applying Machine Learning to Brazilian Air Force real problems, I developed a critical thinking and problem-solving skills.

 My credentials include a Bachelor in Law from Pontifical Catholic University of São Paulo (PUC-SP), an institution of higher education rated as one of the top and most prestigious Law schools in Brazil.
 Currently studying Data Science at Paulista School of Informatics and Administration (FIAP).